SvenVw/fdm/fdm-docs/docs/getting-started/05-running-calculations-fdm-calculator.md

 ## Overview

-The calculator package typically takes data retrieved using `fdm-core` as input or uses `fdm-core` functions internally to fetch data before performing calculations.
+The calculator package typically takes data retrieved using `fdm-core` as input, or uses `fdm-core` functions internally to fetch data before performing calculations.

 ## Example: Calculating Total Fertilizer Dose for a Field